Popov77/EDiPOP/README.md

 # Updates
 You can update EDiPOP in two ways, over the air (OTA) or via an micro SD card.

-Micro SD card updates are only available for EDiPOP v2 users as EDiPOP lacks a SD card reader/writer.
+Micro SD card updates are only available for EDiPOP v2 users as EDiPOP lacks a micro SD card reader/writer.
 Using a micro SD card enables you to update the EDiPOP firmware, you'll require a **.bin** file for this process.
-Remove all pre-existing files from the micro SD card, leaving only the update firmware **.bin** file.
+Remove all pre-existing files from the micro SD card, leaving only the update firmware **EDiPOP_update.bin** file.
 This step will help EDiPOP identify the firmware upload file.
 The buzzer will sound an alarm to notify you when the update is completed using an SD card.

 ![Screenshot_20231027_225125_Chrome (1)](https://github.com/Popov77/EDiPOP/assets/59052047/e7e92863-f3a0-41c9-a8bc-a4ef743ae80a)